wp-plugins/wp-user-avatar/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.5 =
+* Notice: WP User Avatar 1.5.3 only supports WordPress 3.5 and above.
+If you are using an older version of WordPress, please upgrade your version of WordPress first.

+= 1.5.3 =
+* Notice: WP User Avatar 1.5.3 only supports WordPress 3.5 and above.
+If you are using an older version of WordPress, please upgrade your version of WordPress first.

+= 1.5 =
+* New Feature: Ability to disable Gravatar avatars
+* New Feature: Upload size limiter for Contributors & Subscribers
+* New Feature: French and German translations

 = 1.4 =
 * New Feature: Setting to allow all users to upload avatars